Explore the distinctive heritage and architectural styles of the capitals and royal residences of Lithuania, Latvia, Estonia and Finland

 Local Expert Guides

 Day 1 Fly from London Heathrow to Vilnius via Helsinki.
-Spend two nights at the 5-star Radisson Blu Royal Astorija Hotel.
+Spend two nights at the 4-star Hotel Vilnia.

-Day 2 Morning tour of Vilnius including visits to the KGB Museum and the National Museum – Palace of the Great Dukes of Lithuania.
+Day 2 Morning tour of Vilnius includes a visit to the National Museum – Palace of the Great Dukes of Lithuania and the courtyards of Vilnius University, one of the oldest universities in Central Europe, founded in the 16th century.
 (B)

 Day 3 Travel to Trakai to visit the Island Castle, built in several phases in the 14th century.
 Cross the Latvian border and continue to Riga (4 hrs).
-Spend three nights at the 4-star Radisson Blu Latvija Hotel.
+Spend three nights at the 4-star Wellton Riverside Hotel.
 (B, L)

-Day 4 Morning tour of Riga visiting the Dome Cathedral, followed by a short organ concert at the cathedral (May-Sep) or a visit to the Art Nouveau Museum (Apr/Oct).
+Day 4 Morning tour of Riga visiting the History of KGB Operations in Latvia and the Dome Cathedral, followed by a short organ concert at the cathedral (May-Sep) or a visit to the Art Nouveau Museum (Oct).
 Visit the Riga Black Magic Bar for a cocktail.
 (B)

 Day 5 Travel to Rundale Palace, designed by Rastrelli and set amongst formal French-style gardens.
 Visit the Baroque Palace built for the Dukes of Courland and admire the manicured garden.
 (B, L)

 Day 6 Cross into Estonia, continue to Tallinn (4 hrs) for two nights at the 4-star Palace Hotel.
 Walking tour of Tallinn’s Old Town includes the Alexander Nevsky Cathedral on Toompea hill, the most opulent Orthodox Church in Tallinn, and the Town Hall, the oldest in Northern Europe and the only one preserved in Gothic style.
 (B, L)